ppy/osu-wiki/wiki/Tournaments/4DM/2023/en.md

 ### Qualifiers

-- More detailed qualifiers results can be accessed via the [statistics spreadsheet](https://docs.google.com/spreadsheets/d/1kzi1CAdh56pcj6Gy-YVmPZBRF7sMqu9QLH6rtyZ_lII/edit?rm=minimal)
+- More detailed qualifier results can be accessed via the [statistics spreadsheet](https://docs.google.com/spreadsheets/d/1kzi1CAdh56pcj6Gy-YVmPZBRF7sMqu9QLH6rtyZ_lII/edit?rm=minimal)
-- Average rank was determined by `Σ position earned when playing the Qualifiers mappool / amount of maps played in the mappool`
+- Average rank was determined by `Σ(position earned when playing the Qualifiers mappool) / amount of maps played in the mappool`
 - Ties in average rank were broken by total scores
 - Only the top 32 teams proceeded to the brackets